Willfoss/be-news-project/README.md

 ## Project setup

-clone the repo using the following links:
+clone the repo using the following terminal commands:

 ##### HTTP